Substra/substra-backend/README.md

 ## Get substra-network conf

 Run the `get_conf_from_network.py` script for getting generated files from the substra-network and being able to interact with it.
+:warning: The `substra-network` directory (cloned from [here](https://github.com/SubstraFoundation/substra-network)) should be located at the same level as the `substrabac` directory.

 ```
 python get_conf_from_network.py